 - Mineral Glass

-Sapphire: Next to diamond, sapphire is the second hardest mineral that naturally exists in the world according to the Mohs scale.
+Sapphire: Next to diamond, sapphire is the second hardest mineral that naturally exists according to the Mohs scale.

-Sapphire is naturally scratch resistant, which makes it not only great for daily wear, but also for long term heirlooms as well.
-Therefore, if you plan on handing down your next time piece to your son, you will want to be sure to get a wrist watch that relies on this crystal.
+Sapphire is naturally scratch-resistant, which makes it not only great for daily wear but also long-term heirlooms as well.
+Therefore, if you plan on handing down your next timepiece to your son, you will want to be sure to get a wristwatch that relies on this crystal.

 But there’s a small catch:

-Scratch resistant isn’t the same as scratch proof.
-Therefore, you still of course want to exercise some caution during your daily wear (i.e. if you are rebuilding a car, you don’t want to be wearing your watch…but would you really be anyways?!).
+Scratch-resistant isn’t the same as scratch-proof.
+Therefore, you still, of course, want to exercise some caution during your daily wear (i.e., if you are rebuilding a car, you don’t want to be wearing your watch…but would you really be anyway?!).